 The Pan Tee by I Am Patterns is another great top for colour blocking and combining fabrics.
 These projects are great for larger scraps of fabric that you may have.
 But what if you have pieces that are too small for garments?
 You're not keen on colour blocking, or don't have fabrics that are suitable together?

-I have compiled a collection of ideas of projects that you could do with your remnants.
-(LINK TO PROJECT PAGE).
+I have compiled a collection of project ideas that you could do with your remnants.
 This would also work If you have scraps that are a bit precious and you aren’t quite willing to donate them or feed them to your worms for compost!

 Leimomi Oakes who writes The Dreamstress blog has published an excellent article on her blog looking at where to donate fabric and crafty bits in NZ.
 I recommend giving it a read and it may well give you some more ideas.